Photo by Innerbody Research

 Judging the effectiveness of products intended to support female libido poses a bit of a challenge — everyone reacts differently to different treatments.
 For example, someone may experience fantastic results from HerSolution, while others may say it did absolutely nothing for them.
 And the same can be said for the topical options or even the prescriptions approved by the FDA for the sole purpose of treating hypoactive sexual desire disorder (HSDD).7 8

-Wisp, however, does something for OMG!
+Wisp, however, does something for its OMG!
 Cream that the other companies don’t — customization.
 As noted on the product’s treatment information guide, OMG!
 Cream is not a mass-produced product; it’s customized and compounded according to the information you provide to your Wisp doctor.
 (This is why no dosages are listed on the product page.)
 Even though this doesn’t guarantee that OMG!
 Cream will work for everyone, it does mean that the quantity of the active ingredients is tailored to each patient’s specific case.

 Special Offer: Save $5 on VitaFLUX